 Undergraduate students have the option of taking some of their courses on the main campus, and some of their landscape architecture, botany, and/or horticulture courses at Temple's Ambler campus.
 Temple runs a free shuttle bus service between the main campus and the Ambler campus.
 The required Ambler campus courses in the major are scheduled to coincide with the Ambler shuttle schedule.
 This allows students to have a great urban college campus experience while also benefiting from the hands-on learning in the arboretum and greenhouses for which the Ambler campus programs are known.

 Temple University is committed to working with students and parents by providing student aid through grants, loans, work study programs, and scholarships.
 Temple Financial Aid & Scholarships helps make it possible for qualified students, with limited personal financial resources, to meet the cost of a Horticulture education.
 For more information about financial aid and scholarship opportunities, visit Student Financial Services HERE.
 The Landscape Architecture and Horticulture Department offers more than 27 scholarships and awards totaling approximately $51,000 to students each year.
 Visit the Landscape Architect and Horticulture Awards & Scholarships page on this website for more information HERE.

 For information about applying to the Horticulture Program, visit Undergraduate Admissions HERE.
 In addition to the university’s admission requirements, the Department of Landscape Architecture and Horticulture has a selective but diverse admissions process of its own.
-Review the admission requirements for your area of interest by contacting the LA-Hort Department at 267-468-8181.
+Review the admission requirements for your area of interest by contacting the Tyler School of Art Admissions Office at 215-777-9090.